the-turing-way/the-turing-way/book/content/code_styling/Code_Styling.md

 ### Versioning
 An extra consideration to file-naming is versioning your software.
-Using versioning guidelines will help avoid using words like "FINAL.R".
+Using versioning guidelines will help avoid using words like `_FINAL.R`.
 A typical convention is the MajorMinorPatch (or MajorMinorRevision) approach.
 In this, your first attempt at a package or library might look like this:
 ```